iond2v/NML-parser/README.md

-* Then just run this in the folder with all your .nml files.
+* Then just run the nml_parser.py in the folder with all your .nml files.

 * All nml files that do not already have txt playlist generated will be processed.